Peter-Chou/fira-code-symbol/readme.md

 (require 'fira-code-symbol)
 ~~~

-put `fira-code-symbol.el` into  your load-path & add above line intro you init.el
+put `fira-code-symbol.el` into  your load-path & add the above code in your init.el file

 ---